dataminding/ml-zoomcamp/midterm-project/README.md

         - the app has the following endpoints:
             - `/` (method `GET`) - a simple healthcheck endpoint
             - `/predict` (method `POST`) - predicting the number of bike rentals
-    - basic (not extensive) validation on the input data
+    - does basic (not extensive) validation on the input data
     - transforms the data to make it consumable for the model

 - `Dockerfile` - in order to build a Docker image of the app, including being able to deploy on AWS Elastic Beanstalk